Session Type(s): Panel

 Lauren has authored and co-authored legal scholarship on constitutional standards for reproductive rights, international human rights law as it relates to assisted reproductive technology, and state harms at the intersection of immigration and abortion for young people in Texas.
 Lauren is a 2013 graduate of CUNY School of Law and currently resides in Washington, D.C. with her partner and her pup.

-Tessa Benson (she/they) is the Co-Director at Apiary, a national collective specializing in all things practical support as it relates to abortion care, including uplifting and supporting the groups on the ground that provide it.
+Tessa Benson (she/they) is the Co-Director at Apiary, a national membership collective by and for groups that provide practical support to abortion seekers.
 For the past 9 years, Tessa has been personally and professionally immersed in the ongoing struggle for full, unrestricted access to reproductive care and believes the work must extend beyond legal protections.

 In their previous role as the Healthline Manager at the California reproductive justice organization ACCESS Reproductive Justice, Tessa focused on building and strengthening relationships with volunteers, clinics, fellow abortion funds and practical support organizations, community-based resources and more to improve ACCESS’s service delivery model.